 Traditional Christmas Pudding

-slightly adapted from Lorenz Books, A Country Christmas
+slightly adapted from A Country Christmas, Lorenz Books

-special equipment: a 5 cup pudding basin/mold like this one (affiliate link-no extra cost to you)
+Special equipment: a 5 or 6 cup pudding basin/mold like this Mason Cash bowl.

-- 6 oz (1 cup) raisins (note: I soaked my raisins in brandy, overnight)
+- raisins (note: I soaked my raisins in brandy, overnight)

-- juice of one fresh orange or lemon, made up to 5 oz with brandy or rum, if preferred
+- juice of one fresh orange or lemon with brandy or rum

 Butter the pudding bowl and line the bottom with a disc of parchment or waxed paper, and butter the paper, too.